-26 1 Introduction
+1. Introduction

-For forecasts over the weather regime - below the $\approx 10$ day deterministic predictability 27 28 limit - Numerical Weather Prediction (NWP) and General Circulation Models, (GCMs) have been highly successful, yet for longer term macroweather ("long range") forecasts, their skill is 29 disappointing.
+For forecasts over the weather regime-below the ≈ 10 days deterministic predictability limit-Numerical Weather Prediction (NWP) and General Circulation Models (GCMs) have been highly successful, yet for longer term macroweather ("long range") forecasts, their skill is disappointing.
 This has motivated the development of stochastic alternatives.
-Successful 30 stochastic forecasts require causal models and the search for causality typically starts with 31 correlations.
-In the last years, two stochastic strands have emerged each inspired by different 32 sources of strong correlations.
-A particularly well studied constellation of correlations are 33 34 associated with large scale spatial structures - teleconnections - as vividly displayed in climate networks [e.g.: (Donges et al., 2009b; Ludescher et al., 2014)].
-Teleconnection-inspired forecast 35 models often use climate (especially El Niño) indices [see (Brown & Caldeira, 2020; Eden et al., 36 2015)].
-An alternative source of correlations upon which to base causal models is the system's 37 long range memory (Blender & Fraedrich, 2003; Bunde et al., 2005; Rypdal et al., 2013; 38 Varotsos et al., 2013), a consequence of temporal scaling, itself associated with long range 39 spatial scaling, a basic property of the governing equations that is well respected by both GCMs and the empirical data [(Palmer, 2019), see also the review (Lovejoy & Schertzer, 2013)].
+Physically based stochastic forecasts require causal models and the search for causality typically starts with correlations.
+In the last years, two stochastic strands have emerged each inspired by different sources of strong correlations.
+A particularly well studied constellation of correlations are associated with large scale spatial structures-teleconnections-as vividly displayed in climate networks (eg., Donges et al., 2009b; Ludescher et al., 2014).
+Teleconnection-inspired forecast models often use climate (especially El Niño) indices (see Brown & Caldeira, 2020; Eden et al., 2015).
+An alternative source of correlations upon which to base causal models is the system's long range memory (Blender & Fraedrich, 2003; Bunde et al., 2005; Rypdal et al., 2013; Varotsos et al., 2013), a consequence of temporal scaling.
+Temporal scaling is associated with the wide range spatial scaling that is respected by the empirical data, the governing equations and hence GCMs (the reviews Lovejoy & Schertzer, 2013; Palmer, 2019).

-At the moment, these strands are at virtual antipodes.
-Models based on teleconnections 42 use only data from a few months - they are Markovian, short (exponential) memory models that 43 get their skill largely from spatial information.
-In this, they are almost as extreme as GCMs that 44 are zero-memory, initial value models based purely on the spatial information at t = 0.
-In 45 contrast, the scaling, long memory Stochastic Seasonal to Interannual Prediction System 46 (StocSIPS) model is at the opposite extreme (Del Rio Amador & Lovejoy, 2019, 2020).
-For each 47 pixel, it uses historical past data to forecast the future - but uses no other data as co-predictors: it 48 is a purely "past value" model.
-In spite of this apparent deficiency, for monthly, seasonal, and 49 annual temperature forecasts StocSIPS' skill already rivals - or exceeds - those of GCMs.
-50
+While GCMs are zero-memory, initial value models based purely on the spatial information at t = 0 (and the knowledge of the dynamics), stochastic models based on teleconnections are almost as extreme using only data from a few months-they are short (exponential) memory Markovian models.
+The scaling (power law) memory Stochastic Seasonal to Interannual Prediction System (StocSIPS) model is at the opposite extreme (Del Rio Amador & Lovejoy, 2019, 2021).
+For each pixel, it exclusively uses historical past data from that pixel to forecast the future without any co-predictors: It is a purely "past value" model.
+In spite of this apparent deficiency, for monthly, seasonal, and annual temperature forecasts, StocSIPS' skill already rivals-or exceeds-those of GCMs.

-51 This paper attempts to answer the obvious question: is it possible to make a model that 52 combines strong spatial correlations and long memory to produce even more skillful forecasts?
-53 While it is well known that correlations and causality are not synonymous, the precise 54 relationship between the two is often unclear and there are no general tools for untangling them.
-55 However, the present case is an important exception: the problem of improving StocSIPS using 56 spatial co-predictors can be precisely answered by using the theoretical framework of Granger 57 causality (Granger, 1969).
+This paper attempts to answer the obvious question: Is it possible to make a model that combines strong spatial correlations and long memory to produce even more skillful forecasts?
+While it is well known that correlations and causality are not synonymous, the precise relationship between the two is often unclear and there are no general tools for untangling them.
+However, the present case is an important exception: The problem of improving StocSIPS using spatial co-predictors can be precisely answered by using the theoretical framework of Granger causality (Granger, 1969).

-Two series are Granger causally related iff one can be used as a skillful co-predictor of 58 the other.
-Therefore, it suffices to enquire as to the Granger causality of the space-time StocSIPS 59 model.
-If the temperature teleconnections have no Granger causality, then they will not improve 60 StocSIPS forecasts.
-In the first part of the paper we propose a multivariate surface temperature 61 62 model (m-StocSIPS) for which the uncoupled regional StocSIPS model gives the optimal forecast. m-StocSIPS also reproduces the empirical cross-correlation structure over a wide range 63 of time lags.
-This is made more convincing by making simulations that display numerous 64 65 realistic but emergent model properties including spatial teleconnection networks, realistic El Niño patterns and indices.
-The optimal m-StocSIPS predictor at a given location is obtained from 66 its own past if the series is long enough.
-Even strongly spatially correlated series from other 67 68 locations do not help improve the skill, teleconnection correlations may be seductive, but without Granger causality, they are misleading.
-69
+Two series are Granger causally related if one can be used as a skillful co-predictor of the other.
+Therefore, it suffices to enquire as to the Granger causality of the space-time StocSIPS model.
+If the temperature teleconnections have no Granger causality, then they will not improve StocSIPS forecasts.
+In the first part of the paper we propose a multivariate surface temperature model (m-StocSIPS) for which the uncoupled regional StocSIPS model gives the optimal forecast. m-StocSIPS also reproduces the empirical cross-correlation structure over a wide range of time lags.
+This is made more convincing by making simulations that display numerous realistic but emergent model properties including spatial teleconnection networks, realistic El Niño patterns and indices.
+The optimal m-StocSIPS predictor at a given location is obtained from its own past if the series is long enough.
+Even series from other locations that are strongly spatially correlated do not improve the skill.
+Teleconnection correlations may therefore be seductive, but having no Granger causality, they are misleading.

-70 2 Methods
+2. Methods

-71 2.1 Stochastic modeling of the temperature anomalies
+2.1.
+Stochastic Modeling of the Temperature Anomalies